interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/nominal_behavior.md

 #### Missing flight check

 **[astm.f3411.v19.NET0610](../../../requirements/astm/f3411/v19.md)** require that SPs make all UAS operations discoverable over the duration of the flight plus *NetMaxNearRealTimeDataPeriod*, so each injected flight should be observable during this time.
 If one of the flights is not observed during its appropriate time period, this check will fail.

+#### Altitude check

+If the observed altitude of a flight does not match the altitude of the injected telemetry, this check will fail.

 #### Area too large check